CoderK-debug/OSINT-FRAMEWORK/target-setup.md

 * j-doe
 * jdoe
 * johnd
+* djohn
+* doej

 The reason why we invert the keywrods is mainly because a user can subscribe on different platforms by using his/her name in different logics.
 Sometime you will find an extra piece of code after the username (e.g. username1222871762 or username?id=xyz) that needs to be considered and added to the list.

-Please keep in mind that every result needs to be verified as related to the target.
+Please keep in mind that every result needs to be verified as related to the target before being considered as part of the list.
+This to avoid havinf records not related to the target.